GildasTaliah/FinancialTrading/README.md

 ## Machine Learning Stock Return Prediction Leveraging Technical Indicators

 This project (notebook name = ML_BasedStrategy) explores the application of machine learning techniques to predict stock returns using technical indicators.
-The primary models used are decision trees and random forests, applied in both regression and classification contexts.
+The models used are decision trees and random forests, applied in both regression and classification contexts.
 In the classification approach, the model predicts the next day's movement (UP/DOWN, buy/sell), while in the regression approach, it predicts the next day's percentage return to determine buy/sell decisions based on predefined thresholds.

 The experimentation shows promising results, with the Random Forest Regression model outperforming the others on average.
 This project demonstrates the potential of machine learning models in stock return prediction, providing a foundation for further refinement and exploration in the field.